Meeting and surpassing all audience expectations every day, it's Rush Limbaugh.

 In fact, there were lots.

-Okay, but there were uh there were not there was not a primary election like everybody thinks of primary elections where average ordinary common people go to the polls and vote.
+Okay, but there was not a primary election like everybody thinks of primary elections where average, ordinary, common people go to the polls and vote.

-Colorado choice there chose their delegates in a in a different way.
+Colorado choice there chose their delegates in a different way.

-They were gonna be unbound anyway, even if there had been an election, like it had always been the case.
+They were going to be unbound anyway, even if there had been an election, like had always been the case.

-Uh Anyway, it's it's look, folks, you can say what you want.
+Anyway, it's look, folks, you can say what you want.

-This is this is if if you if you remove yourself from it in a in a preference way and just look at this as, say, in a scientific study, you have to acknowledge that this has been fairly well planned and well executed.
+This is, if you remove yourself from it in a preference way and just look at this as, say, in a scientific study, you have to acknowledge that this has been fairly well planned and well executed.

-I mean, it's it's abundantly clear to me now that the Trump campaign knew long time ago Colorado wasn't gonna have an election.
+I mean, it's abundantly clear to me now that the Trump campaign knew long time ago Colorado wasn't going to have an election.

 Outsider populism deck stacked against the outsider who represents the little guy.